Pediatric Colorectal and Pelvic Conditions

 Understanding your child's condition is an important step on your treatment journey.
 Learn more about the causes, symptoms and diagnosis for a variety of pediatric colorectal conditions, as well as unique treatments and research being performed at Children's National Hospital.

-Anorectal malformations occur when a baby’s anal opening, rectum and the associated sphincter muscles and nerves that help the body determine that it is time to go to the bathroom do not develop properly.
+Our colorectal surgeons diagnose and treat anorectal malformations, a congenital defect that occurs when a baby's anal opening, rectum and associated nerves do not properly develop.
 Learn more about how our surgeons diagnose and treat anorectal malformations.